JoshOrndorff/recipes/text/testing/mock.md

 use primitives::{H256};

 // We define the outer `Origin` enum and `Event` enum.
-// You may not aware these enums are created when writing the runtime/pallet, it is
+// You may not be aware that these enums are created when writing the runtime/pallet;
-//   because they are created through the `construct_runtime!` macro.
+//   it is because they are created through the `construct_runtime!` macro.
 // Also, these are not standard Rust but the syntax expected when parsed inside
 //   these macros.
 impl_outer_origin! {